nu3commerce/nu3-gadget/README.md

 - Vite is used for fast builds and HMR (`vite.config.mts`).
 - Custom UI components are in `web/components/`.
 - Main business logic for best-before management is in `api/services/bestbeforenoticemanager.ts`.
+- Main business logic for PriceApi Sync is in `api/services/priceapisyncmanager.ts`.
 - Add new apps by extending the framework with additional modules and UI components.

 ## Logging & Troubleshooting
 - All actions and errors are logged to the `logs` model and viewable in the app UI.
+- The home dashboard displays logs for each app in separate sections.
 - For API reference, see [Gadget API docs](https://docs.gadget.dev/api/nu3).

 ## License